• Skip to primary navigation

 This gives it a savory taste and thick, semi-liquid texture that make it an ideal addition to many different dishes.

-As its own flavor profile can be quite intense, soy sauce makes a wonderful substitute for eel sauce that can be used to top sushi or liven up other dishes.
+As its own flavor can be quite intense, soy sauce makes a wonderful substitute for eel sauce that can be used to top sushi or liven up other dishes.

 To substitute for eel sauce, simply make your favorite eel sauce recipe but add one tablespoon of soy sauce instead of two for a slightly milder taste.